 Get Help For Cocaine Addiction Today

-You are not alone.
-PBI is here to help.
+If you are struggling with cocaine addiction, you are not alone.
+The Palm Beach Institute is here to help.
 Call us 24/7 at 800.433.5098.
-Our intake counselors can help you learn more about cocaine addiction, and how to get help.
+Our intake counselors can help you learn more about cocaine addiction, and how to get help through a free consultation and assessment.
 We can also help you through the insurance process.
 If you are uninsured we can help you develop an affordable self-pay plan.